Lucasmogsan/GSViewer/README.md

-# Tiny Gaussian Splatting Viewer
+# Gaussian Splatting Viewer
 ![UI demo](assets/teaser.png)
 This is a simple Gaussian Splatting Viewer built with PyOpenGL / CUDARasterizer.
 It's easy to install with minimum dependencies.
 The goal of this project is to provide a minimum example of the viewer for research and study purpose.

-## News!
+## News

-- 7/242024: Fix the memory leak problem and adjust the rendering bounding box to aabb mode and obb mode.
+- 2024/08/04: Enable the OBB axis and adjust the shader to constrain the rendering of Gaussian elements to determine whether they are within the bounding box content.
   ![Modify_aabb_and_obb_boundary_box](./assets/Modify_aabb_and_obb_boundary_box.gif)

+- 7/24/2024: Fix the memory leak problem and adjust the rendering bounding box to aabb mode and obb mode.

 - 7/12/2024: Add boundary box rendering constraints.

   ![Add boundary box rendering constraints](assets/Add_boundary_box_rendering_constraints.gif)

 - 1/10/2024: The OpenGL renderer has faster sorting backend with `torch.argsort` & `cupy.argsort`.
 With cuda based sorting, it achieves nearly real-time sorting with OpenGL backend.

 - 12/21/2023: Now we support rendering using the official cuda rasterizer!

 ## Usage